APPEALS FOR TUITION AND FEES REFUND

 - For prior balance – student has made at least three consecutive payments on payment plan or has paid at least 25% of their outstanding balance.

-Deferment requests are available eight weeks prior to the start of each semester.
+Prior Balance Deferment requests are available eight weeks prior to the start of each semester.
 The last day to make a request is the Wednesday before the start of the semester.
 Forms can be obtained from Business Services.
+For more information, please schedule an appointment at the Campus Welcome Center, to meet with a Business Office staff person.

 APPEALS FOR MINIMUM PAYMENT